CleverCloud/doc.clever-cloud.com/runtimes/docker/fluentd.md

 ## Introduction

-Since you deploy microservice on on Clever Cloud you may need some data pipes between your services to :
+Since you deploy microservice on Clever Cloud you may need some data pipes between your services to :

-* collect datas from your PostrgreSQL to create Elasticsearch indexes for your website search engine
+* collect data from your PostrgreSQL to create Elasticsearch indexes for your website search engine
 * collect application logs to analyze them with elasticsearch, then archive them with S3
 * collect Apache access logs to analyze them in MongoDB
-* extract datas from the database of your PHP/MySQL application to transform then load them in your other node.js/PostgreSQL application
+* extract data from the database of your PHP/MySQL application to transform then load them in your other node.js/PostgreSQL application
 * and many more ...

 Fluentd is an open source data collector, which lets you unify the data collection and consumption for a better use and understanding of data.